Sep 22, 2020

 When you are informed that you are eligible to receive permanent disability benefits after being unable to return to work due to a serious injury, you might understandably think that permanent means “forever.”
 However, this is not always the case.
 In fact, many people who get permanent disability benefits are shocked to find out that they will likely end eventually.

 When Do “Permanent” Benefits End?

 The time limit to your permanent disability benefits depends on where you live.
-The Law Offices of Nathaniel F. Hansford, LLC is located in Atlanta, so we will focus on how permanent disability benefits work in Georgia.
+Hansford McDaniel LLC is located in Atlanta, so we will focus on how permanent disability benefits work in Georgia.
 In our state, most disabled workers are entitled to up to 400 weeks of benefits, which is a long time but obviously not as long as forever.

 Benefits made available through permanent disability coverage include: